BaSys-PC1/controlcomponent/README.md

-# A BaSys 4.2 Control Component Implementation #
+# A BaSyx Control Component Implementation #

 The rational behind the BaSys Control Component concept is explained in depth in the [BaSyx Wiki](http://wiki.eclipse.org/BaSyx_/_Documentation_/_API_/_ControlComponent) as well as in a [Technical Report (in German)](http://publications.rwth-aachen.de/record/728724).